travishalle/JournalCoreData/README.md

 ## Black Diamond
 1. Give your app the ability to delete entries.
-* A few things to consider: you will need a delete entry function on your model controller, you will need to conform your entry model to be equatable, you will need to implement the commit EditingStyle sata source method on your EntriesListTableViewController.
+* A few things to consider: you will need a delete entry function on your model controller, you will need to conform your entry model to be equatable, you will need to implement the commit EditingStyle data source method on your EntriesListTableViewController.

 ## Copyright
 Copyright © 2020 Strayer University.
 Unauthorized use and/or duplication of this material without express and written permission from Strayer University is strictly prohibited.
 To see Devmountain's privacy policy, please vistit https://devmountain.com/privacy